medical IDs for autism

 As she got closer to him, she saw Brandon’s MedicAlert ID bracelet for autism with the inscription “Autism & Non-Verbal.”
 She immediately called the number on his bracelet.
 The MedicAlert response specialist told her to remain where she was with Brandon and they would contact his parents.

 “I was driving around for less than 10 minutes when MedicAlert called me,” said Aimee.
-“Brandon would have kept going and ended up who knows where if the nice woman hadn’t stopped and saw his MedicAlert ID bracelet.
+“Brandon would have kept going and ended up who knows where if the nice woman hadn’t stopped and seen his MedicAlert ID bracelet.
 MedicAlert’s emergency response team told me exactly where I could go to pick up Brandon; I couldn’t help but being a blubbering mess and so grateful.”

 About Autism